Dmongue1/CMSC-471-Project-1/README.md

 Post-merge adjustments:
  - Added eval_2 functionality to re-randomizer
  - Added 'edit this' marker comments to the algo rngs to make them easier to find in the code once eval_3 is implemented

+ File Writer notes;

+Goal: to allow the game to write relevant data to an output file once a game is completed.

+Note: It looks like there isn't a way to do this directly (due to javascript's built in security protocols), so I'm looking into building in some sort of code that would build a csv file and allow it to be downloaded, as well as adding a 'reset game' button to the html so that multiple games could be run without needing to reload everything from scratch (which would toss out the saved data).

+ - Added in a reset button that resets the game and game board
+   * resets game and board without clearing out data file (see below)

+ - Added in button to dowload a csv file with the data from the games run on that instance
+   * builds csv file from an array
+   * downloads/displays csv file
+   * added empty global array to track game results
+   * game data objects added at end of each game

+Next objectives:
+ - Add in buttons to play single game to html, with input fields for algos and skills
+ - Add in function that loops playGame() with specified parameters for a specified number of times without needing any human interaction